kflu/kflu.github.io/_posts/2016-10-27-cntk-installation.md

 * [Visual C++ Redistributable Package for Visual Studio 2012](https://www.microsoft.com/en-us/download/details.aspx?id=30679)
 * [MPI](https://www.microsoft.com/en-us/download/details.aspx?id=49926)

 I forgot to install MPI and later when `import cntk` it failed loading the `_cntk_py.pyd` module, costing me a lot of time.
+This error can also happen if you installed a wrong target version of CNTK, e.g., you installed CNTK GPU on a host without GPU.

 Then create a conda environment for it: